Felicity Green: Executive posts and later career

 Green feels she retained a distance as a journalist and avoided being fully absorbed into the fashion industry.
 "Fashion is not a bloody religion, as most fashion editors seem to think it is," she told Anna Murphy of The Daily Telegraph in 2014.
 "There is a difference between fashion and clothes.
 One is the real stuff, which is the clothes.
 Then there is fashion, which is some kind of mesmeric stuff out there that persuades the world to go in certain directions rather mysteriously.
 It's all big business.
 And I'd rather people spent money on clothes than arms."

 Later Green became executive women's editor across the three Mirror titles, and in 1973, the group's publicity director.
 She joined the newspaper's board, the first woman to achieve such a position, at this point.
 Green had some initial trouble, as the only woman, using the directors' lift.
 She felt it was impossible to inform some wholesalers who objected that she was indeed so entitled.
-"You can't", she told Katharine Whitehorn for a 1978 article, "when you are five foot ome and a half."
-She survived at the Miirror so long "by being nice to people.
+"You can't", she told Katharine Whitehorn for a 1978 article, "when you are five foot one and a half."
+She survived at the Mirror so long "by being nice to people.
 Don't start arguments.
 People can either help or hinder you.
 Well, you are an idiot if you cause them to hinder you.
 So I'm very tactful - if you are tactful people are always ready to help you."

 In 1978 she resigned after discovering that a new male journalist had been appointed to the board at £30,000, more than twice her own salary of £14,000.
 "Apparently, I was supposed to be honoured simply to be a director", she observed years later.